chrisallenlane/watchtower/README.md

 ### Outputting a Sortable HTML Report for Direct Review
 In my opinion, `Watchtower`'s greatest feature is its ability to output an HTML report.
-Such a report can be a tremendous timesaver when scanning for a large number of payloads in large numbers of files.
+Such a report can be a tremendous timesaver when scanning for a large number of signatures in large numbers of files.

 This report is especially useful when running dual monitors, such that you can have the report open on one monitor, and your preferred IDE